 One of the most desirable amenities that make homeowners choose an HOA community is the presence of common areas.
-These common areas are managed and maintained by the homeowners association and can provide many uses to the community members.
+The homeowners association manages and maintains these common areas that provide many uses to the community members.

 However, one of the most notorious questions that arise within HOA boards is what role they play in the maintenance of common areas.

-The maintenance and management of the common areas is then deemed the responsibility of the HOA board.
-However, this responsibility can be outsourced to a reputable property management company such as Elite Management Services.
+The maintenance and management of the common areas are the responsibilities of the HOA board.
+However, they may opt to outsource a reputable property management company for the task.

 §5312.08: Common Elements; Maintenance, Repair, and Replacement